empreinte-digitale/orejime/README.md

         },
     },

-    // The list of third-party apps that Orejime will manage for you.
+    // The list of third-party purposes that Orejime will manage for you.
-    // The apps will appear in the modal in the same order as defined here.
+    // The purposes will appear in the modal in the same order as defined here.
-    apps: [
+    purposes: [
         {
-            // The name of the app, used internally by Orejime.
+            // The name of the purpose, used internally by Orejime.
             // Each name should match a name of a <script> tag defined in the
             // "Changing your existing third-party scripts" documentation step.
             name: "google-tag-manager",

-            // The title of you app as listed in the consent modal.
+            // The title of you purpose as listed in the consent modal.
             title: "Google Tag Manager",

             // A list of regex expressions, strings, or arrays, giving the names of
-            // cookies set by this app.
+            // cookies set by this purpose.
 If the user withdraws consent for a
-            // given app, Orejime will then automatically delete all matching
+            // given purpose, Orejime will then automatically delete all matching
             // cookies.
             //
-            // See a different example below with the inline-tracker app
+            // See a different example below with the inline-tracker purpose
             // to see how to define cookies set on different path or domains.
             cookies: [
                 "_ga",